agarwalvipin/open_cfa/docs/LOS/Quant/Reading 2.md

 >
 >   * **Valuation is PV\!** The value of ANY asset is the present value of its expected future cash flows, discounted at a rate that reflects its risk.
 This is the central idea of this reading.
 >   * **Calculator is Your Best Friend:** Master the TVM keys on your financial calculator (N, I/Y, PV, PMT, FV) and the cash flow (CF) worksheet.
 You do not have time to solve these problems by hand.
 Remember to use opposite signs for inflows (what you get) and outflows (what you pay).
+TODO - know the Begin and END concept in calculator for Annuity
 >   * **Price vs. Yield is a See-Saw:** Bond prices and yields move in opposite directions.
 This relationship is fundamental.
 >   * **Gordon Growth Model is a Must-Know:** The formula $V_0 = D_1 / (k-g)$ and its rearrangement $k = (D_1/V_0) + g$ are tested frequently.
 Know what each variable means and how to solve for any of them.
 >   * **No Free Lunch:** The **no-arbitrage principle** is the logic behind forward rate and FX calculations.
 Understand that identical future cash flows must have identical present values.